 I am driven to make the world a better place through collaboration, open source, and community with a focus on telling compelling stories with data and code.

-- Developing tools, analyzing data, and building visual and interactive content as the Newsroom Developer at the Star Tribune.
+- Developed tools, analyzed data, and built visual and interactive content as the Newsroom Developer at the Star Tribune.

 - Enhanced both audio and digital as a Front-end Developer on the WNYC DataNews team as well as building tools to improve productivity for multiple teams.

 - Created data-driven stories as the Interactive News Developer at MinnPost and developing news applications and data visualizations.